openstack-archive/fuel-plugin-opendaylight/README.md

 Limitations
 -----------

-* Supports only environments with Neutron
+* Supports only environments with Neutron.
-* HA for ovsdb feature is not implemented in Lithium release - one instance of ODL controller runs on primary OpenStack controller.
+* HA for ovsdb feature is not implemented yet.
-* L3 traffic managed by neutron agent - lack of drivers in OpenStack Juno.
+* L3 traffic managed by neutron agent.

 Installation Guide
 ==================